September 8, 2023

 Salt: Fine sea salt.
 Reduce it if using salted butter and reduce it if your salt is table salt.

-First, brown the butter: I like using a clear colored pan for this task so I can actually see the milk solids turning brown – this way I know when to take it off the heat.
+I like using a clear colored pan to brown butter so I can actually see the milk solids turning brown – this way I know when to take it off the heat.
 You’ll first see the solids separating from the liquid (they’ll be cream colored and kind of look like panko) and as the butter cooks, they’ll toast and caramelize.

 Once all the solids are brown, immediately transfer the butter to a bowl.
 Never leave brown butter to cool in the pan because it will continue to cook, and then burn!

-Now, using a hand mixer or if you’re doing this in a stand mixer (use the paddle attachment), beat on medium until the mix is light and fluffy.
+Whisk or beat on medium until the mix is light and fluffy.
 You can add the milk at this point and continue to beat until it’s “creamed”.

 Add the egg and yolk and beat for a good 2-3 minutes, you’ll see the mix turn several shades lighter.
 It will be what we call “fluffy”.